Invicti/ghosty/README.md

 Ghosty is "Instant deployment for free expression" in the comfort of your own or office.

 Ghostly will produce a sharable web URL for people to read your blog or even own their own blog.
+You can use your own domain name if you already have one.

 You will not pay for any hosting fees if you don't want to, because your computer is the host.